The Art of Taxidermy by Jane Eastoe

 The book talks of the early failings of the practice before appropriate methods were developed.
 The large scale expeditions to acquire exotic new creatures.
 The purpose of the origins of taxidermy and how it was primarily a source for viewing the world which could not be seen by today’s photographs and trips to the zoo.
 Collectors, artists, hunters and tradespeople are all addressed within and the book as a whole gives a wonderful overview of how we have come to be settled into our modern day taxidermy mindset.
 With stunning examples and photography throughout the book is a work of art itself.
 It is a history a dialogue and a record of the achievements of a profession often overlooked and misjudged.
 A profession that has actually, on closer inspection, given us a wealth of knowledge sparked the origins of the museum industry and thus the art world in general and more recently has given us some beautiful and conceptual art pieces.
 Featuring works by Polly Morgan, Maurizio Cattelan, Alexander McQueen, Angela Singer and a whole host of others the quality of work speaks for itself and leaves little room for doubt that taxidermy is an art form, and a great one at that.

-For more information on Jane Eastoe please, click here.
+For further information on Jane Eastoe visit her website here.